-7 Tips for Using Pop-ups Without Harming Your SEO | SEJ
+7 Tips To Keep Pop-Ups From Harming Your SEO

 - Intrusive lightbox ads and pop-ups.

 Furthermore, Google’s John Mueller confirmed that interstitials triggered by exit intent are still allowed.

 However, be careful about relying too heavily on these.
 Annoying your visitors is never a good idea.

-2. Continue Using Non-intrusive Interstitials
+2. Continue Using Non-Intrusive Interstitials

-Google doesn’t penalize non-intrusive interstitials.
 These include anything you’re legally required to display to restrict content or keep your users informed, such as age verification interstitials and cookie use notifications.

-Other pop-ups, such as banner ads, slide-ins, inlines and tabs, that take up a reasonable portion of the screen (15 percent or less is recommended) are also OK, as long as they’re easy to dismiss.
+Other pop-ups, such as banner ads, slide-ins, inlines and tabs, that take up a reasonable portion of the screen (15% or less is recommended) are also OK, as long as they’re easy to dismiss.

 If you aren’t sure whether your interstitials are considered intrusive, I recommend avoiding full-screen overlays, welcome mats, and ad modals.

 Whenever possible, try to switch to top banners and slide-in boxes that allow users to continue viewing your content and don’t disrupt UX too much.

-3. Switch to Timed Pop-ups
+3. Switch To Timed Pop-ups

 If you absolutely must continue to use pop-ups and overlays, you can try to redesign them to be as non-intrusive as possible.

 One of the biggest things you can change is the timing of your interstitials.

 For example, instead of displaying a pop-up as soon as a user lands on your page, time your pop-up for when users have finished your blog post.

 You can also limit how long pop-ups are displayed – a pop-up that automatically closes after three seconds of user inaction is better than one that never closes on its own.

 Of course, the challenge with this type of interstitial is that timed pop-ups are only as effective as your content.

 If your content isn’t compelling enough to keep users on-site, clicking through your pages and reading your content, then consider investing in your content marketing before you start plugging it with ads.

-4. Watch Out for “Gray Area” Interstitials
+4. Watch Out For “Gray Area” Interstitials

 Some interstitials impacted by Google’s interstitial penalty might surprise you.